Kanban task management: Finding tasks

 1. Input text into the search bar

-Just place your cursor in the search bar at the top of your workspace’s Task Dashboard view (or use the [Ctrl]+[F] keyboard shortcut on the Dashboard) and type in whatever context you wish to view all tasks for.
+Place your cursor in the search bar at the top of your workspace’s Task dashboard view (or use the [Ctrl]+[F] keyboard shortcut on the Dashboard) and type in whatever context you wish to view all tasks for.

 When you search by keyword, todo.vu will search project, user and client names as well as task titles, descriptions and even comments to find the best results that match your search query.